-Nominations for Society awards that will be presented at the annual awards banquet in October 2021 are now open.
+Nominations for Society awards that will be presented at the annual awards banquet in October 2022 are now open.
 Additional information on each award, plus many Division and Class awards, is available at ceramics.org/awards.
-Nomination deadline for all awards has been extended to January 29, 2021 unless otherwise noted.
+Nomination deadline for all awards is January 15, 2022 unless otherwise noted.
 Contact Erica Zimmerman at firstname.lastname@example.org or 614-794-5821 if you have questions.

 Lifetime achievement or service awards:

 Distinguished Life Membership: ACerS highest honor given in recognition of a member’s contribution to the ceramics profession.
 Nominees need to be current members who have attained professional eminence because of their achievements in the ceramic arts or sciences, service to the Society, or productive scholarship.

 David Kingery Award: recognizes distinguished lifelong achievements involving multidisciplinary and global contributions to ceramic technology, science, education and art.